 TrainingPeaks uses several physiological metrics to quantify the training stress of a particular workout or portion of a workout.
 Below are each of the training scores, how they are calculated, and the level of accuracy for each metric.

 - Applicable Workout Types: Bike or Rowing with Power Meter only.

-- Accuracy Level: TSS is the most accurate method of calculating a Training Stress Score, and is the default method for Bike workouts when there is enough data present to calculate
+- Accuracy Level: power based TSS (compared to hrTSS, tTSS, or TSS*) is the most accurate method of calculating a Training Stress Score, and is the default method for Bike workouts when there is enough data present to calculate

 - Requirements to Calculate: powermeter data file containing time series duration and power data, power threshold (FTP) set in Power Zones section of My Settings

 - What is TSS?Training Stress Score (TSS) is a composite number that takes into account the duration and intensity of a workout to arrive at a single estimate of the overall training load and physiological stress created by that training session.
 It is conceptually modeled after the heart rate-based training impulse (TRIMP).
 By definition, one hour spent at Functional Threshold Power (FTP) is equal to 100 points.

 Normalized Power (NP): An estimate of the power that you could have maintained for the same physiological "cost" if your power had been perfectly constant, such as on an ergometer, instead of variable power output.
 NP is used to calculate TSS.

 - Intensity Factor (IF) for TSS: For any workout or part of a workout, the ratio of the Normalized Power to the rider's functional threshold power, which gives the user a relative intensity in relation to their threshold power.
 IF is used to calculate TSS.

 - Additional Info:

 - Applicable Workout Types: Run only (TSS can not be calculated for bike workouts from speed)